MSanteler/foundryvtt-dice-so-nice/README.md

 # FoundryVTT - Dice So Nice!

-This module for Foundry VTT adds the ability to view a 3D simulation simulation when a dice roll is made.
+This module for Foundry VTT adds the ability to show a 3D dice simulation when a roll is made.

 ## Installation